 - Skin scrapings, cytology, biopsies, and histology

-We employ diagnostic trichograms for microscopic examination of the hair and root; Tzanc preparations, a rapid test to diagnose herpes virus infections; and use of the Wood’s Lamp, a UV light that exposes fungal infections and other diseases on the surface of the skin.
+We employ diagnostic trichograms for microscopic examination of the hair and root such as the use of the Wood’s Lamp, a UV light that exposes fungal infections and other diseases on the surface of the skin.

 Pet Skin Conditions & Diseases